I’m In Labor! Is It Time To Go To The Hospital Yet?

 · Lasting one minute long or longer – up to 90 seconds.

-· For first time parents, try to stay home in labor with the contractions a minute long for one hour or longer – up to two hours.
+· For first time parents, try to stay home in labor with these 60-90 second long contractions 4 minutes apart for two hours.

-· For subsequent pregnancies, stick to one hour.
+· For subsequent pregnancies, stay home on labor with this contraction pattern for one hour.

 Mothers who are ready to leave for the hospital should be:

-Put all of these formulas together and you’ll know it’s time to leave.
-If you haven’t gotten to this point, get in the tub or the shower and try to labor in the water for a while.
+Put all of these formulas together during labor and you’ll know when it’s time to leave for your birth place.
+If the contraction pattern hasn’t gotten to this point, get in the tub or the shower and try to labor in the water for a while.
 You’ll be more comfortable and relaxed in the water.